usepolvo/usepolvo-docs/src/guide/getting-started/installation.md

 ## Next Steps

-Now that you have usepolvo installed, you're ready to start integrating APIs into your project.
-Check out our Quick Start Guide to begin using usepolvo.
+Now that you have polvo installed, you're ready to start integrating APIs into your project.
+Check out our Quick Start Guide to begin using polvo.
 If you encounter any issues during installation, please refer to our Troubleshooting section or open an issue on our GitHub repository.